zhenqifu/MASNet/README.md

+# MASNet: A Robust Deep Marine Animal Segmentation Network([Paper](https://ieeexplore.ieee.org/document/10113781?denied=))
-The Pytorch Implementation of 'MASNet: A Robust Deep Marine Animal Segmentation Network'[Paper](https://ieeexplore.ieee.org/document/10113781?denied=)
+The Pytorch Implementation of ''MASNet: A Robust Deep Marine Animal Segmentation Network''

 ## Introduction
 In this project, we use Ubuntu 16.04.5, Python 3.7, Pytorch 1.7.1 and two NVIDIA RTX 2080Ti GPU.